MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-mda-settings-environment-enable-calls.md

 ---
 author: v-mhoag
-description: Learn how to enable calling in a Dynamics 365 Guides environment ms.author: v-mhoag ms.date: 08/07/2021 ms.topic: article
+description: Learn how to enable or disable calling in a Dynamics 365 Guides environment ms.author: v-mhoag ms.date: 08/07/2021 ms.topic: article
-title: Enable calling for an environment in Dynamics 365 Guides ms.reviewer: v-bholmes
+title: Enable or disable calling for an environment in Dynamics 365 Guides ms.reviewer: v-bholmes
 ---

-# Enable calling in a Dynamics 365 Guides environment
+# Enable or disable calling in a Dynamics 365 Guides environment

 When calling is enabled, a Microsoft Dynamics 365 Guides HoloLens user can make a one-to-one call to a remote collaborator.
 The remote collaborator can join the call using the Microsoft Teams desktop app or the mobile app.
 During the call, the remote collaborator can see everything seen by the Dynamics 365 Guides user, including holograms and the real world behind the holograms.